-The exam is scheduled for Friday, October 13, 2017 and will be a timed 4-hour open-note take-home case analysis.
-The exam will be made available to students via Canvas.
-Students will have 4 hours to complete the exam and will then upload their exam, in Microsoft Word or PDF Format, to Canvas.
-Students may choose their own start time for the final exam, between 10am ET and 6pm ET on 10/13, however students must upload their completed exam answer file within 4 hours of downloading the final exam file, and no later than 10pm ET.
+The exam is scheduled for Saturday, October 28, 2017 and will be a timed 4-hour opennote take-home case.
+The exam will be available via Canvas and you will have 4 hours to complete and upload the exam, in Microsoft Word or PDF Format, to Canvas.
+Students may choose their own start time for the final exam, between 10am ET and 6pm ET, however students must upload their completed exam answer file within 4 hours of downloading the final exam file, and no later than 10pm ET.
 Excel spreadsheets may be used for calculation purposes but cannot be submitted.
 Any tables must be presented in Word or PDF and included as exhibits in the completed exam document.
 There is no word or length limit for the final exam, however, the 4-hour time limit will be strictly enforced.
 Students must work individually and may refer to course materials when completing the exam but should not use or access any outside materials during the exam period.
 Additional details regarding downloading the exam and uploading answers will be provided.

-All submitted exams will be processed via Turnitin.
-The University of Pennsylvania is using Turnitin originality reporting services designed by iParadigms, LLC.
-Your exam submission will be processed through Turnitin only to compare against other papers submitted for this assignment, along with Turnitin's database and other Internet sources.
-Your exams will not be retained by iParadigms.
-The

-Turnitin service does not assess whether a paper has been plagiarized, but instead provides instructors with a report regarding how similar your text is to other sources.
-Your privacy is protected under the agreement between the University and iParadigms.
+All submitted exams will be processed via Turnitin originality reporting services to compare against other papers submitted for this assignment, along with Turnitin's database and other Internet sources.
+The Turnitin service does not assess whether a paper has been plagiarized, but instead provides instructors with a report regarding how similar your text is to other sources.

-The exams will be graded by the TAs with guidance from the professor and grades will be posted to Canvas.
 If you would like us to re-evaluate the score on your final due to an error in calculating your score or if you believe there is a significant mistake in grading, please contact your professor by email within 1 week after the exam scores are posted.
 Requests after that point will not be considered.
 In your request, please explain your reasons in detail.

 Please do not forget to include your section number and Penn ID number with your request.

 - 1. Calculation errors will be corrected immediately. - 2.
-If you are challenging the points you receive for a given answer, we shall examine your explanation for why you believe you deserve a higher score, and if it is reasonable, we shall regrade the entire exam, not just the part you identified; therefore, your final score might go up or down, or remain the same.
+If you are challenging the points you receive for a given answer, we shall examine your explanation for why you believe you deserve a higher score, and if it is reasonable, we shall re-grade the entire exam, not just the part you identified; therefore, your final score might go up or down, or remain the same.